On Many-Body Localization for Quantum Spin Chains: The General Step

 Next we consider the small block connectivity functions. \begin{proposition} Let $c_b$ be given.
 Let $Q^{(k)}_{xy}$ denote the probability that $x,y$ lie in the same small block $\bar{b}^{(k)}$.
 There exists a constant $c_2 > 0$ such that for $\varepsilon = \gamma^{1/20}$ sufficiently small, \textbf{A1}($c_b$) implies

-Let $R^{(k)}_{xy}$ denote the probability that $x,y$ lie in the same small block $\bar{b}^{(i)}$ on any scale $i \leq k$.
+Let $R^{(k)}_{xy}$ denote the probability that $x,y$ lie in the same small block $\bar{b}^{(i)}$ on any scale $i \le k$.
 There exists a constant $c_3 > 0$ such that for $\varepsilon = \gamma^{1/20}$ sufficiently small, \textbf{A1}($c_b$) implies

-\end{proposition} \textit{Proof.} A block $\bar{b}^{(k)}$ can arise from a fairly spaced out collection of resonant blocks from earlier scales.
+\end{proposition} \textit{Proof.} A block $\bar{b}^{(k)}$ can arise from a fairly spaced-out collection of resonant blocks from earlier scales.
 However, the factors of $\varepsilon^s$ in (\ref{(4.20)}) control the sum over core sets $b^{(k)}$ consistent with the event $Q^{(k)}_{xy}$.
 Let us break up $b^{(k)}$ into components $\mathcal{C}^{(m)}$ by connecting any pair of sites with separation distance $< d_{m + 1}$.
 Each component $\mathcal{C}^{(m)}$ has 1 or more subcomponents $\mathcal{C}^{(m - 1)}$, and so on.
 If there is more than one subcomponent, the sum over each separation distance produces a combinatoric factor $d_{m + 1}$.
-Our separation rules state that if a subset has volume in $[ L_m, L_{m + 1})$ and is separated by a distance $d_m$, then it would form a small block $b^{(j)}$ or an earlier scale.
-Since that did not happen for components $\mathcal{C}^{(m - 1)}$, and they are separated from each other by at least $d_m$, they have a minimum volume $L_{m + 1}$.
+Our separation rules state that if a subset has volume in $[ L_m, L_{m + 1})$ and is separated by a distance $d_m$, then it would form a small block $b^{(j)}$ on an earlier scale, in which case it would not be part of $b^{(k)}$.
+Hence any component $\mathcal{C}^{(m - 1)}$ of $b^{(k)}$ (separated as it is from other such components by at least a distance $d_m$) has a minimum volume $L_{m+1}$.
 Thus the combinatoric factor per site of $\mathcal{C}^{(m - 1)}$ is bounded by $d_{m + 1}^{1 / L_{m + 1}}$.
 If we combine the combinatoric factors per site produced by subcomponent sums on all scales we obtain

 Since (\ref{(4.20)}) provides a factor $\varepsilon^s$ for each site of $b^{(k)}$, it should be clear that the sum over $b^{(k)}$ is under control.